ROUNDHAY PARK & TROPICAL WORLD

 EXPLORE ONE OF EUROPE’S BIGGEST CITY PARKS

 Explore the beautiful Roundhay Park which dates back to the 11th century when the space was used for hunting.
 It became public property and officially reopened in 1872 after extensive landscaping.
-Roundhay Park is just a 20 minute drive from Radisson Blu Hotel, Leeds.
+Roundhay Park is just a 20 minute drive from Radisson Blu Hotel, Leeds City Centre.

 What to experience at Roundhay ParkVisit the vibrant green pastures of Roundhay Park to enjoy sparkling fountains and fresh flowers.
 There are even gardens made especially for the blind, with scented plants and braille inscriptions, as well as:

 - The Monet Garden, based on the artist’s famous gardens in France

 - The Alhambra Garden, inspired by the 13th century garden in Spain

 - The Coronation Garden, containing medal-winning RHS Chelsea Flower Show gardens